jeog/TDAmeritradeAPI/README.md

 ### TDAmeritradeAPI
 - - -

-C and C++ front-end for the recently expanded TDAmeritrade API that will eventually include Python, and potentially other, bindings.
-It provides object-oriented access to the simple HTTPS/JSON interface using
-*[libcurl](https://curl.haxx.se/libcurl)* and to the Streaming interface using *[uWebSockets](https://github.com/uNetworking/uWebSockets)*.
+C++ front-end library, with C and Python bindings, for the recently expanded TDAmeritrade API.
+It provides object-oriented access to the simple HTTPS/JSON interface using *[libcurl](https://curl.haxx.se/libcurl)* and to the Streaming interface using *[uWebSockets](https://github.com/uNetworking/uWebSockets)*.

 If you have an Ameritrade account you *should* be able to gain access to the API by following the instructions in the Authentication section below.